-- Prioritise risks as high, medium or low and determine what can be done to reduce those risks.
+- Prioritise risks as high, medium or low, then determine what can be done to reduce those risks.

-- Evaluate the threats, risks and potential security safeguards and then decide what can and should be done to improve online security.
+- Evaluate the threats, risks and potential security safeguards, then decide what can and should be done to improve online security.

 - Communicate the online security plan to all employees so they understand their roles and responsibilities.
-Explain policies and standards to personnel so that they will understand the rationale for rules, to whom they apply and any consequences for not following the policy.
+Explain the policies and standards to personnel so they understand the rationale for rules, to whom they apply and any consequence for not following the policy.